5yo-lab/wordpress-task/readme.md

 **General:** Custom code (no third-party plugins for this task).
 Following best WordPress Coding Standards.

+### Caveats

+**Calendar implementation:** Google Calendar (required options) + Outlook as second option, no .ics, direct links with whole day events
+**Google Maps:** Use Google Maps API key with enabled Cloud console or if not present fallback to a direct link to Google Maps
+**Register form with X fields:** name, email, seats **Extra fields:** image left out for internal WordPress banner as to avoid double work

 ## Setup steps

 1. Copy .env.example → .env